Enter your email address below and subscribe to our newsletter

 Instructions

-• Make the batter: In a large bowl, mix flour with cold water to create a thin batter.
+• Batter Mixing: In a large bowl, mix flour, cornstarch, and baking powder.
+Add cold water to form a thin batter.

 Nutrition